 Now that I have a screen, keyboard and internet connection, I need a machine to develop on.
-A colleague recommended Cloud9, which layers a Web-based IDE on EC2, is good, but lately I’ve just been using an Ubuntu instance on Google Cloud.
+Cloud9, which layers a Web-based IDE on EC2, is good, but lately I’ve just been using an Ubuntu instance on Google Cloud.

 This whole plan of using a chromebook + cloud really shines wrt dynamic resource changes, ie as compared w upgrading hardware.
 I’ve been playing around with large data sets recently using Anaconda, and ran out of storage with the default Cloud9 configuration (8GB).
 Upgrading the EBS “volume” to 16GB was fast and easy (once I found it):

 - open the EC2 console